Our Mission

 Service

 Each November, Student Ambassadors hold Thank A Giver (T.A.G.)
-Week to educate their fellow students about how alumni, parent, and friend donor help make a difference at Trinity.
+Week to educate their fellow students about how alumni, parents, friends, and donors help make a difference at Trinity.
 During T.A.G.
-Week, tags are hung all over campus indicating that a donor helped make these things possible with their gift to Trinity.
+Week, student ambassadors will encourage students to write thank-you notes to the donors of Trinity University

 Alumni Weekend